waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Rocket Grunt (16, 23)
   - Rocket Grunt (30, 8)

-- **Confusion:** This status effect does NOT wear off after a battle ends.
-A Pokémon will remain confused until healed at a Pokémon Center or by other means.
+- **Confusion:** This status effect DOES wear off after a battle ends.